My Favourite Antioxidant Immune-Boosting Foods for Fall and WinterBryce Wylde, B.Sc., DHMHS October 28, 2020

 But don’t start including average milk chocolate in your diet.
 Chocolate manufacturers have worked for decades to remove the bitter antioxidants and create a candy taste by adding milk and cream for smoothness and a whack of sugar for sweetness.
 The result, I’m afraid, is a food item that causes heart disease and free radicals instead of protecting us from them.
 My prescription is two small squares a day of organic dark chocolate containing 70% or more cacao.
 This kind of chocolate, like coffee, is deliciously bitter.

-Coffee’s protective antioxidant effects are good news for coffee lovers, especially because, besides enhancing blood flow to the head, some studies have linked its consumption to possible protection against liver and colon cancer as well as type 2 diabetes.
+Coffee’s protective antioxidant enhance blood flow to the head, and some some studies have linked its consumption to possible protection against liver and colon cancer as well as Type 2 diabetes.
 According to a study by researchers at the University of Scranton, Pennsylvania, Americans get more of their antioxidants from coffee than any other dietary source.
 It would be much better if we got our antioxidants from fruits and vegetables.
 Although coffee is an antioxidant superhero, it is not the caffeine that adds the antioxidant properties.
 Decaf delivers them in full measure but avoids the potential elevation in blood pressure and other unwanted side effects from the standard cup o’ joe.

 I recommend one daily cup of black, organic coffee (a half-and-half mixture of Swiss water-decaffeinated beans and caffeinated) best consumed before noon.
 If you’re not a coffee drinker to begin with and don’t really like the taste, try organic decaf green tea instead.

-(Remember that mixing a serving of grains together with a serving of beans or other legumes gives your diet a hundred per cent protein.)
+(Remember that mixing a serving of grains together with a serving of beans or other legumes gives your diet a serving of complete protein.)

 Herbs and Spices

-Though Canada is sometimes ahead of the United States in terms of health-related issues, this is not true when it comes to nutrition.
-The new Canadian Food Guide teaches us that vegetables and fruit make up the largest arc of Canada’s Food Guide “rainbow” and suggests that a healthy diet rich in a variety of vegetables and fruit may help reduce the risk of some types of cancer.
+The Canada Food Guide teaches us that vegetables and fruit make up the largest arc of Canada’s Food Guide “rainbow” and suggests that a healthy diet rich in a variety of vegetables and fruit may help reduce the risk of some types of cancer.
 This is true.
 It also suggests that eating lots of vegetables and fruit regularly may lower your risk of heart disease.
 This is also true.
 But it suggests that eating at least one serving of vegetables or fruit at every meal and as a snack provides us with the amount of vegetables and fruit we need each day.
 Assuming three meals per day and two snacks, that amounts to five servings a day.

 But we now know that, as a result of the bombardment of toxins in our environment, our general lack of exercise, and the overwhelming availability of fast food, five servings fall far short of our requirements for optimal health!

 What are the requirements then?
 More than most of us consume, I’m afraid.
 If you don’t count potatoes, the average person gets a total of just three servings of fruits and vegetables a day.
 This fall, it is time to make a change!
-The latest dietary guidelines call for up to thirteen servings of fruits and vegetables a day.
+The latest dietary guidelines call for up to 13 servings of fruits and vegetables a day.
+(Editor: For best results, buy organic when possible.)
 An average male, who needs about 2,000 calories a day to maintain his weight and health, requires a minimum of nine servings, or more than four cups per day.

 One cup of fruit is equal to one of the following: